 Flexibility training is something most people love to hate.
 It can be hard to feel motivated to stretch at the end of your workout and/or your rest day.
 However, increasing your total range of motion of a joint or group of joints is a vital piece of your fitness routine.

 When you start incorporating flexibility exercises into your daily routine, you will notice the rest of your workouts start to feel easier.
 Working on your flexibility through regular stretching also helps increase range of motion and thus decreases the chance of injury, improves posture, and can help release muscle tension and soreness.

 You’ll want to make sure your flexibility routines hit all major muscle groups.
 If you want a little guidance on the best stretches, try this stretch and lengthen class with Jeanette Jenkins.

 Stretching feels so good.
 This stretch and lengthen workout will help you de-stress, lengthen your muscle fibers from head to toe, and improve the range of motion of your joints.
 It is packed with stretches to help open the hips and lower back to help you feel great.

 As we age *cough* grow into ourselves, our coordination and balance naturally decline, making it super important to add stability exercises to your routine.
 Traditional balance exercises like stability ball squats, single-leg deadlifts, and one-leg balances are super effective.
-But if you want to shake it up a bit, Yoga, Barre, Tai Chi, and dance all help improve your balance and coordination.
+But if you want to shake it up a bit, try different types of exercise like Yoga, Barre, Tai Chi, and dance all help improve your balance and coordination.